JavierMarro/The-NC-News-BackEnd/README.md

 Users can:

 - Make HTTP requests to a news server where they can find news articles.
-- Post new comments on articles and update votes.
+- Post, view and delete comments on articles and update votes.
+- Upvote and downvote articles.

 ## Set up instructions: